Tohmua/vagrant-ansible-centos6-LNMP/README.md

 the `php_version` variable.
 5.6, 7.2 and 7.3 are the only allowed version numbers at this time.

 ### Provision with Xdebug enabled
 Edit `ansible/group_vars/all` with your favourite editor and change the `xdebug` variable from false (default) to true.
+Add appropriate value to `xdebug_ide_key` variable e.g. "PHPSTORM".
+You will then need to set up your IDE to listen to incoming Xdebug connections on port 9001 (default is 9000 but clashes with PHP-FPM).
+When xdebug is true bash aliases are made available for setting and unsetting environment variables to aid command line debugging - see 'xdebugstart' and 'xdebugstop' in ~/.bashrc.

 ### Update Dependencies / Reprovision
 **After changing any ansible settings you must run `vagrant up --provision` to propagate the changes to the VM**.